unconst/boltzmann/README.md

 BISTRO – Bittensor Incentivized and Scalable Training with Reward Optimization.
 ---

+Miner are rewarded for training the master model on the page sequence determined by the loader in dataset.py.
+Miners upload masks of their models using a distro distributed training regime style with 300x compression by default.
+The valdiators measure the loss difference between the model with these updates applied and withe the updates removed.
+There are various corner cases remaining to make this work but generally the structure is here.

 # Step 1.
   - Create an S3 <Bucket> on AWS and add export your AWS API Key.
   - Make sure to set the most permissive access to your bucket.